iCliniq Logo

 Mechanisms or Pathophysiology of Hypernatremia

-In hypernatremia, the cells become dehydrated, and there is a water deficit in the body.
+In hypernatremia, the cells become dehydrated, and the body has a water deficit.
 It may be due to complete water loss or the gain of more sodium ions.
-However, 90 % of hypernatremia is due to complete water loss.
+However, 90 percent of hypernatremia is due to complete water loss.
 Only a few cases are due to excess sodium load during intravenous transfusions or salt poisoning.
 Three mechanisms cause hypernatremia.

 1. Pure water depletion.

-2. The rate of water depletion is more than sodium depletion.
+2. The rate of water depletion is more than that of sodium depletion.

 3. Presence of excess sodium ions.